A novel approach to deliver a hybrid of anatomical and functional medical imaging.

 Electromagnetic microwave imaging provides a different spatial resolution from that of a CT or MRI, with a potential high sensitivity to changes in the electrical properties of tissue which can be influenced by factors such as temperature, blood flow, water content and hypoxia.

 A series of highly innovative algorithms that map the dielectic properties of tissue.
-Using low-power microwave signals, whilst solving the challenges of image quality, accuracy and computational time, to produce three-dimensional images of the brain in a matter of minutes.
+Using low-power microwave signals, whilst solving the challenges of image quality, accuracy and computational time, to produce quality images of the brain in a matter of minutes.
 Read about the team behind the breakthrough here.

 - Multi-Antenna Crown

 - Anomaly Identification